 It’s no secret that Ransomware attacks on hospitals and health care providers are on the rise.
 Institutions should take immediate action to protect themselves.

-While enhancing your cyber risk analytics and reporting is a critical milestone for life sciences and health care organizations, it is only the first step.
-Once the foundation is in place to actively manage cyber risks through data insights— and drive actions to help you reach your key performance indicators (KPIs)—it then becomes possible to use that data to advance your organization even further.
+While enhancing your cyber risk analytics and reporting is a critical milestone for life sciences and health care organisations, it is only the first step.
+Once the foundation is in place to actively manage cyber risks through data insights— and drive actions to help you reach your key performance indicators (KPIs)—it then becomes possible to use that data to advance your organisation even further.

-Every organization is vulnerable to ransomware attacks, and next-generation disruptive technologies from ransomware attackers are making it increasingly difficult to reduce the attack surface.
-Organizations that don’t put effort into mitigating that part of the hacker’s modus operandi are opening themselves up to costly and sometimes catastrophic consequences.
-Strong cyber hygiene practices should be prioritized by organizations, regardless of industry, to reduce the threat of ransomware attacks, which includes workforce training on sound cyber practices.
+Every organisation is vulnerable to ransomware attacks and next-generation disruptive technologies from ransomware attackers are making it increasingly difficult to reduce the attack surface.
+Organisations that don’t put effort into mitigating that part of the hacker’s modus operandi are opening themselves up to costly and sometimes catastrophic consequences.
+Strong cyber hygiene practices should be prioritised by organisations, regardless of industry, to reduce the threat of ransomware attacks, which includes workforce training on sound cyber practices.

-For financial services organizations, cybersecurity is about much more than meeting regulatory mandates.
+For financial services organisations, cybersecurity is about much more than meeting regulatory mandates.
 Ultimately, it’s about trust.
-Boards, executives, and the organization at large recognize their fiduciary responsibilities to customers—and take those duties seriously.
+Boards, executives and the organisation at large recognise their fiduciary responsibilities to customers—and take those duties seriously.

-As many organizations identify these potential Cyber risks, there is a need for the right approach to minimize overall impact and design an industrious crisis response system for a more secured future.
+As many organisations identify these potential Cyber risks, there is a need for the right approach to minimise overall impact and design an industrious crisis response system for a more secured future.

 As countless agencies launched isolated initiatives, citizens were presented with a mishmash of access points that required them to set up unique user accounts and tolerate multiple layers of credential checks.
 A lack of robust security postures has made it difficult for the governments to protect their citizen’s identities and personal information and provide a seamless digital transformation experience.
 Chief Information Security Officers (CISOs) across government sectors implicitly understand that passwords alone are insufficient protection against cybercriminals.